Creating Scenarios

 3.2.
 Using Variables in Text

-To insert a variable's value into your story, AI instructions, or cards, wrap the variable name in double curly braces:
+You can insert your player's choice into your story text, AI instructions, or Cards.
+To do that wrap the choice name in double curly braces:

 For example, if you have a variable named mc_name and the player types "Elena," then this story text: